top of page

 Vos lozt iber zayn kind un af merkhokim shteyt?

-Azoy vi mayne roymn boy ikh nit in nekhtn
+Azoy vi mayne roymen boy ikh nit in nekhtn

 Iz haynt mir nor bakant vi alter shtof fun lid